k1nd0ne/VolWeb/README.md

 ## Important Note

 The admin account cannot create analysis.
 Only use this account for analyst account creation and don't forget to change the password.
-Create the analysts accounts via the Django administration panel -> https://[IP]/admin.
+Create the analysts accounts via the Django administration panel -> https://[VOLWEB HOSTED IP]/admin.

 Don't forget to add the first and the last name of the analyst to be able to select him when creating an investigation.
 ![alt text](https://github.com/k1nd0ne/VolWeb/blob/main/.images_readme/Note.png)